geudde/attic-chest/pages/03.season-2/07.meeting-19/11.verses/docs.md

 Seduced by listless love of ease
 &emsp;Thus deviate from the path of duty;
 And when yon sun, that shines so bright,
-&emsp;Enlivens earth and all brute natures
+&emsp;Enlivens Earth and all brute natures
 Obscure those brighter suns in night,
 &emsp;Ordained t’enliven two-legg’d creatures.
 Alas! that sun, perceives your crime